John Hobday Awards in Arts Management

 - contribute to the transfer of knowledge and experience from established and mid-career managers to the next generation.

-Your completed application form must be submitted by email on or before the deadline date by 11:59 pm (local time).
-The Canada Council will not assess late or incomplete applications.
+Your completed application form and required documents must be submitted by email on or before the deadline date by 11:59 pm (local time).
+Incomplete or late applications will not be assessed.

 Application limits – you can apply once per year

-You may apply for only one of the awards in a given year.
-You may receive both a Professional Development and Renewal award and a Mentorship award, but only one of each during your career.
+You may apply for only 1 of the 2 awards each year.
+You may receive only 1 of each award during your career.

 Notification of results – approximately 5 months after the deadline date